rishiso/USACO-Problems/README.md

 # USACO-Problems
-Solutions to USACO training problems
+These are my solutions to the USACO training problems.
+Most of these will probably be in Python 3.